164,000 homes were completed in England in 2015/16. This is more than in recent years, but still below the 2007/08 pre-recession peak of 200,000.

 How else can we crunch the numbers?

 Sometimes people use figures for across the United Kingdom instead of just England.
-171,000 homes were completed in 2015, and 177,000 started.
+168,000 homes were completed in 2015/16, and 172,000 started, although again these use the incomplete figures.

 The various ways of mixing and matching the figures and their geographical coverage can make it tricky to compare the records of different governments.